What Is Tempered Glass And What Are Its Benefits?

 2. Stronger

 Tempered glass is much stronger than ordinary glass and can withstand impacts, blows, scratches, strong winds, and other weather events.
-This glass gains strength from the thermal tempering process, creating a strong bond between the glass molecules.
+This glass gains strength from the thermal tempering, creating a strong bond between the glass molecules.
 Due to its excellent strength, tempered glass is popularly used in high-rise buildings and commercial settings to withstand strong winds, direct impact from blows and bumps, and minor explosions.
 It is heat, scratch, and damage resistant to stay flawless and clear for longer.

 3. Design Versatility